Research from the Center for the Study of Social Policy suggests that the following Community Conditions nurture strong families:

 Community Violence

-Across the state, families exposed to a culture of violence often experience trauma, strain, and fear, all of which increase the likelihood of child maltreatment.
+Across the state, families exposed to a culture of violence often experience trauma, strain, and fear, all of which increase the likelihood of child abuse and neglect.
 While 2021 data is not yet available statewide, Preliminary data from Oakland, San Francisco, Los Angeles, and San Diego suggest that property and violent crime are trending up.

-Communities witnessing more violent crimes are associated with higher risk for child maltreatment and poor outcomes.
+Communities witnessing more violent crimes are associated with higher risk for child abuse and neglect and poor outcomes.

 Substance Use